 where $\ast$ is element-wise multiplication operator.
-The goal of conditional image generation is to generate a well-blended image $\tilde{x}$ that is semantically similar to the composited image $x$ but looks more realistic and natural with resolution unchanged. $x$ is usually a high-resolution image.
+The goal of image blending is to generate a well-blended image $\tilde{x}$ that is semantically similar to the composite image $x$ but looks more realistic and natural with the resolution unchanged. $x$ is usually a high-resolution image.